-This new program launched with an initial cohort of 50-60 students, beginning with the 2017-18 freshman class of 2021.
-The third cohorot was announced in the spring of 2019.
+This pilot program launched with an initial cohort of 50-60 students, beginning with the 2017-18 freshman class of 2021, and the first graduating class will be in 2021.
+The fourth cohort was announced in the spring of 2020.

 Though the program is open to all students who are residents of Union Public Schools, it is specifically targeted to serve traditionally underrepresented students, including low-income, first-generation college-goers and minority students.